DataHighway-DHX/documentation/docs/tutorials/tutorials-runtime-upgrade.md

 ![Second Proposal3](/img/tutorial/second_proposal3.png "Second Proposal3")

+**Important** By seconding a proposal you will move it higher up the rank of proposals.
+The most seconded proposal — in value, not number of supporters — will be brought to a referendum every launch period.
+If nobody seconds a proposal, it would still reach to referendum.

 ### Step 5: Voting on the Proposal

 * The most seconded proposal moves to public referendum